Bassel-saleh/alx-backend-storage/0x01-NoSQL/README.md

 # 0x01.
 NoSQL
-in this project we will be learning about no sql databases.
+in this project we will be learning about NoSQL databases.
 ## Learning Objectives
 * What NoSQL means
 * What is difference between SQL and NoSQL